kostas-s/Flickr-Quickr/README.md

 ## Description

-A no-fuss image search application that connects to Flickr API and fetches the first page of images by tag or username.
+A no-fuss image search application that connects to Flickr API and fetches the first page of images by tag (I have a few predefined ones for testing purposes) or username.
 Every image links back to the original Flickr photo.

 ## Requirements